 How We Compare

 Hospitals use patient outcome and performance reports to measure the safety and quality of care they provide.
-When you’re choosing a hospital, patient outcomes information can help you make an informed decision.
+When you're choosing a hospital, patient outcomes information can help you make an informed decision.
 El Camino Health tracks both outcome measures and performance measures.
-As you can see, our average performance continues to improve, nearing 100% for all measures for all patients.
+As you can see, our average performance continues to improve, maintaining an average of over 98% for all measures for all patients.

 We also rigorously benchmark ourselves against other hospitals.
 Comparisons can be found on the GWTG Public Reporting website.
 Additional key results are described below.